Autumn Well-Being Tips

 I find there is nothing like a warm bowl of pumpkin soup after a refreshing autumnal walk.

-You might want to gather with friends or family to share seasonal goods, such as a spiced pumpkin late, snacks or a meal.
+You might want to gather with friends or family to share seasonal goods, such as a spiced pumpkin latte, snacks or a meal.
 Maintaining social connections through the seasons is important for our well-being.
 Feeling isolated and lonely can have a major impact on mental health.

 Building Routine and Structure

 Autumn may cause changes to the routine you had in the summer.
 Autumn coincides with the start of a new school year or the end of summer vacations.
-Shorter daylight hours may alter your motivation to exercise or impact your sleep pattern.
+Shorter daylight hours may affect your motivation to exercise or impact your sleep pattern.

 Here are some tips to consider when it comes to creating a routine:

 • Going to bed and waking at the same time if possible.
-Even on a weekend;
+Even on a weekend.

 • Including self-care activities every day.
-I appreciate life can be busy with sometimes competing commitments.
+I appreciate that life can be busy with sometimes competing commitments.
 However, if it’s a choice of taking just five minutes or ploughing on, the former is the option I’d encourage you to choose.
 You might be surprised how even short daily bursts of self-care may help you to refocus or feel calmer.

 • Try to get some exposure to natural daylight.
 Natural light, especially in the morning, is thought to help improve sleep, wakefulness and mood.
 Consider standing or sitting by a window, taking a morning or lunchtime walk, or spending a few minutes just outside breathing in fresh air.

-Final Thoughts
+Final Words

 There are many ways to connect with this season.
 Some of these include woodland walks, cooking with seasonal produce or making an autumn bouquet.